 - Do not place files for use with FUJITSU Enterprise Postgres in a directory mounted over the network except when creating a database space in a storage device on a network. - Examples include NFS (Network File System) and CIFS (Common Internet File System).
-This is because the database might hang if the network fails. - If anti-virus software is used, set scan exception settings for directories so that none of the files that comprise FUJITSU Enterprise Postgres are to be scanned for viruses, stop FUJITSU Enterprise Postgres are to be scanned for viruses, stop FUJITSU Enterprise Postgres are not operating.
+This is because the database might hang if the network fails. - If anti-virus software is used, set scan exception settings for directories so that none of the files that comprise FUJITSU Enterprise Postgres are scanned for viruses.
+Alternatively, if the files that comprise FUJITSU Enterprise Postgres are to be scanned for viruses, stop FUJITSU Enterprise Postgres and perform the scan when tasks that use FUJITSU Enterprise Postgres are not operating.